 With well-lit subjects, the camera performs great.
 However, in low light, noise starts to creep into the picture, but then again, a phone with such a minimal price is not meant to excel at low light photography.

 The wide aperture mode is astonishingly better than the more expensive Huawei phones.
 The camera recognizes the subject outlining pretty well and blurs out the background smoothly without affecting the subject.

-On the front, it packs a 16MP selfie camera and as high as the megapixel count may seem, the camera is quite disappointing.
-The overprocessing and oversharpening is visible in the selfies.
+On the front, it packs a 16MP selfie camera, and as high as the megapixel count may seem, the camera is quite disappointing.
+The overprocessing and oversharpening are visible in the selfies.
 Moreover, what’s the point of such a high megapixel count if you are not provided with basic features like the portrait mode.

-All in all, Huawei Y7 Prime 2019 has a great camera that beats many other midrangers available in the market right now so we think it’s definitely a go when it comes to the camera.
+All in all, Huawei Y7 Prime 2019 has a great camera that beats many other midranges available in the market right now, so we think it’s a go when it comes to the camera.

-The most important factor for the handsets available in this price range is the value for money and Huawei Y7 Prime 2019 excels in that.
+The most crucial factor for the handsets available in this price range is the value for money, and Huawei Y7 Prime 2019 excels in that.
 It presents some irresistible offerings at a very competitive price.
-The design and build quality of the phone is amazing, except that it could lack usability because of being slightly larger than most phones but that is negligible.
+The design and build quality of the phone is impressive, except that it could lack usability because of being slightly larger than most phones, but that is negligible.

 As for the performance, even with an entry-level chip, the phone does a great job of maintaining an optimum balance between price and performance.
 The software experience in Huawei phones used to be sluggish before, but now the EMUI is becoming more refined with every update.

-The battery, however, is the most amazing one we have seen on any phone till now and is definitely a performer.
+The battery, however, is the most amazing one we have seen on any phone till now and is a performer.
 All of this boils down to one question.
 Should you buy it?
-Though there are many other options in this price segment, you should definitely go for this phone keeping in mind that you can pardon the unjust front camera performance.
+Though there are many other options in this price segment, you should go for this phone, keeping in mind that you can pardon the unjust front camera performance.